Saykara

 Acquisition in 2010

-Language and Computing specializes in advanced Natural Language Processing (NLP) solutions tailored for the healthcare industry.
-The company utilizes a comprehensive biomedical knowledge base to transform both unstructured and structured data into actionable insights.
-Its technology is designed to enhance medical vocabulary mapping, improve patient safety and decision support systems, streamline patient data management, and automate medical coding and reimbursement processes.
-Additionally, Language and Computing offers an ontology management system to support the design and deployment of NLP applications, as well as an automated medical coding engine.
-Headquartered in Reston, Virginia, the company is dedicated to advancing the efficiency and effectiveness of healthcare, life sciences, and knowledge management through its innovative NLP technology.
+Language and Computing is a privately held company based in Reston, Virginia, specializing in advanced Natural Language Processing (NLP) solutions tailored for the healthcare industry.
+The company leverages a comprehensive biomedical knowledge base to transform both unstructured and structured data into meaningful information.
+Their technology is designed to enhance medical vocabulary mapping, improve patient safety, streamline patient data processes, and automate medical coding and reimbursement.
+Language and Computing also provides an ontology management system that supports the design and deployment of NLP applications, as well as an automated medical coding engine.
+Through these innovations, the company aims to improve the business operations of healthcare and life sciences by effectively managing knowledge and enhancing decision support systems.

 MacSpeech